lsycamore/portfolio/README.md

 # portfolio
-Source code for my personal website located at https://lsycamore.com
+My personal website is located at https://lsycamore.com
 Currently a HUGO static page made from a tutorial. https://zwbetz.com/make-a-hugo-blog-from-scratch/